AntoineAssal/School-Notes/COMP-472-Artifical_Intelligence/2-State-Space_Search.md

 ## Example: 8-Puzzle
 - Suppose that we have `3X3` board.
 With any arrangement of `8` numbered tiles with an empty tile.
-- Our `initital state` is the scrambled board on the left.
+- Our `initial state` is the scrambled board on the left.
 - `Goal state` is the sorted board with the numbers put in order and the empty tile on the bottom right corner or in the middle.
 <p align="center">
 <img src="https://i.imgur.com/dLMxjF6.png" width="450"/>